kpenfound/platform-builder/README.md

 dagger init --sdk go foo
 ```

 2. Implement the `Install` and `Status` functions in the module's main.go.
-Use the Argo CD module as a reference.
+Use the Argo CD implementation in `./argocd/main.go` as a reference.

 3. Implement the component in the main module in `./main.go`: